 If you’re part-time and your full-time colleagues are paid for overtime, you have the right to be paid at the same rate – but only when you’ve worked the same amount of hours as your full-time counterpart.
 If you’re not sure, seek advice.

-What are my rights around leave and holiday?
+What are my rights to holiday leave?

 As an employee or worker, you have a right to paid holiday and various types of leave.
 As a full-time employee you’re entitled to 5.6 weeks paid holiday (28 days including bank holidays), but your employer may give you more than that.